A closer look: Rabies in Cats

 The nature of the medical response depends on the vaccine status of the cat.
-In all cases where a cat has been bitten by another animal, especially wildlife, immediate veterinary attention is required, whether vaccination is current or not.
+In all cases where a cat has been bitten by wildlife, immediate veterinary attention is required, whether vaccination is current or not.
 Pets with current rabies vaccination require medical attention to treat the bite wound.
 Depending on severity, this may include dressings, antibiotics, wound management, and surgical repair.
 Unvaccinated cats may need to be quarantined or even euthanized according to public health protocols where the incident occurred.
 If it is possible to test the wild animal the pet was exposed to, it may prevent the need for euthanasia, but not always.

 Once a cat has been bitten by a rabid animal, the virus may remain in the body for weeks to several months before symptoms are noted.
-The rabies virus must make its way to the spinal cord and brain before symptoms arise.
+The rabies virus must make its way to the spinal cord and brain before symptoms are noted.
 Once symptoms appear, they progress rapidly with death occurring in 2 weeks or less.

 In cases where rabies infection goes undetected, the virus progresses through the central nervous system.
 In the first stage of rabies, referred to as the prodromal phase, symptoms may be subtle, such as signs of behavioral changes and anxiousness.
 The second phase, or furious phase, usually causes the animal to become aggressive and can also include seizures and incoordination.
 During the final, or paralytic phase, cats can exhibit generalized paralysis, excessive salivation, or a change in vocalization.
 Death, from respiratory paralysis, typically occurs 2-4 days after the animal has entered the paralytic phase.